-We are still accepting deposit payments for our September intake.
 The University requests a deposit payment from International offer holders before issuing the CAS letter.
-You can find more information on that here.
-Under normal circumstances, we accept deposits until August, unless otherwise notified.
+You can find out more information on deposit payments before issuing CAS letter here.
 However, before issuing the CAS, there will be documents we require.
 Our current advice is to submit documents when you can via the online application portal, so if you pay your deposit later, there will not be any further unnecessary delays in issuing the CAS.
 If there are any changes to any deadlines, you will be notified by email, along with all other admissions announcements.

 In addition to the University’s standard conditions, we have a policy for your deposit to be refunded if one of these conditions, specific to Covid-19 are met.
-The new policy can be found here: www.swansea.ac.uk/undergraduate/fees-and-funding/tuition-fees/refunds-policy
+The new refunds policy can be found here.

 We recognise that students are concerned about the impact of coronavirus on their studies during this period.
 The University has taken major steps in altering its delivery to ensure that teaching, learning and assessment can continue.

 The University remains committed to supporting you to enable you to remain engaged with your studies, meet the learning outcomes on your programmes and achieve the necessary credit to ensure that you may be awarded your degree or progress to your next level of study.

 Major efforts by University staff have ensured there is wide-ranging support for active learning and progression, resources can be accessed, assessments can proceed where appropriate or offered with alternative arrangements and wellbeing and employability support is available.

 Therefore in common with other Universities, Swansea University will not be issuing tuition fee refunds.